akishindev/Publications/kotlin-delegates-in-android.md

     attrs: AttributeSet? = null
 ) : FrameLayout(context, attrs) {

+    init {
+        inflate(context, R.layout.custom_view, this)
+    }

     var title by tvTitle.text()
     var subtitle by tvSubtitle.text()
     var description by tvDescription.text()

-    init {
-        inflate(context, R.layout.custom_view, this)
 }
-}
 ```
+Make sure to initialize the properties after inflating the view in the init block, as the views must not be null.

 It may not seem like a crazy improvement over the original code, but the point is to demonstrate the power of delegates.
 Besides, they are so fun to write!

 Of course, you are not limited to `TextView`.
 For example, here is a delegate for view visibility (`keepBounds` determines whether the view should still take up space in layout or not when it's not visible):